HathorNetwork/hathor-wallet/QA.md

 1. Click on "Cancel", the modal should close.
 1. Click on the application menu Debug > Reset all data.
 Then fill the form with "I want to reset my wallet" and click on the "Reset all data" button.
 The wallet should close.
 1. Open the wallet again, it should open the Welcome screen.
 Do NOT click on "Get started".
-1. This is to simulate a fresh install of the app.
+1. This is to simulate a fresh installation of the app.
 Close the wallet.

 ### Late backup
 1. Open the app again and start a new wallet one without doing backup.